jonegil/gui-with-gio/teleprompter/index.md

 ## Goals

+This project continues from the [egg timer](../egg_timer/).
+That was a good start, but we're not done.
+Especially we should look closer into how to react to user input from mouse and keyboard.

-In this project we continue from the [egg timer](../egg_timer/) and investigate more features in Gio:
+To keep it interesting but still small it's better to start a new project and investigate more features in Gio:
+ - User input, both **keyboard** and **mouse**
  - Programatic **animation**, using lists
- - User input, both **keyboard** and **mouse**
  - Colors and **transparency**
  - **Dynamic text**, both size and paragraph layouts

 ![Mr_Gorbachev_tear_down_this_wall](teleprompter_Mr_Gorbachev.gif)

-As you can see, this is a simple window with scrolling text.
-But looks deceive, this guy packs a serious punch.
+This is a simple window with scrolling text.
+Nothing fancy.
+But play with the controls and you'll see it's both lively and responsive.
+And that's worth diving into.

 Let's (sc)roll!

+(sorry)

 ## Outline